pstolarz/alsa-monitor/README.md

 # ALSA Monitor

-This tool monitors ALSA events for a given sound card.
+This tool monitors ALSA control events for installed sound card(s).
 It's enhanced version of the standard Linux `alsactl-monitor` tool with more detailed output as shown below.
 The tool had been used to debug ALSA drivers and PulseAudio issues on the Linux platform.

 `alsactl-monitor` output:
 ```